Discover our 5 Best Horse Breeds for Horse Racing in our article below…

 The Quarter horse is one of the most popular breeds of horse in America.
 They are known to run a whopping speed of 88 mph, making them one of the fastest breeds in the horseracing industry.
 First originated in colonial America 200 years ago, American Quarter Horses got their name for the distance they usually were raced which is a quarter of a mile.

 The breed of these horses is usually small, short, with a healthy body and powerful hindquarters.
-Mostly found in chestnut, bay, palomino, grey, black, and brown color, Quarter horses are used for a variety of reasons.
+Mostly found in chestnut, bay, palomino, grey, black, and brown colour, Quarter horses are used for a variety of reasons.
 This includes racing, trail riding, show jumping, and horse polo.

 3. Arabian Horses